CN-TU/CCgen.v2/README.md

     - Direct **control** for **Spammer VM** without opening any additional terminal or software.
     - Strong **Validation model** stabilizes the software
     - Easy and user-friendly **GUI**.
-    - JSON-interface to quickly import configurations in json format.
+    - JSON-**interface** to quickly import ordinary and wrapper configurations in JSON format.

 ## Requirements